alextsui05/discord-example-app/README.md

-# Getting Started app for Discord
+# Getting Started app for Discord (Cloudflare Worker version)

-This project contains a basic rock-paper-scissors-style Discord app written in JavaScript, built for the [getting started guide](https://discord.com/developers/docs/getting-started).
+This project contains a basic rock-paper-scissors-style Discord app written in JavaScript and run in Cloudflare Workers, based on the [getting started guide](https://discord.com/developers/docs/getting-started).

+The tutorial has you run your Discord app locally and expose it to the net with ngrok so you can use it to handle interactions from Discord.
+However, ngrok is not a permanent solution, and you'll need to use a permanent solution for production.
+One option is to use Cloudflare Workers, a serverless platform with a generous free tier that is perfect for small projects like this one.
+See deployment notes on the bottom of this file for more information.

 ![Demo of app](https://github.com/discord/discord-example-app/raw/main/assets/getting-started-demo.gif?raw=true)